 Operation of the radio-frequency amplifier.-The aerial circuit and the secondary circuits of the set are tuned in the usual manner.
 Meanwhile the potentiometer or stabilizer is adjusted.
-The purpose of the potentiometer is to place the proper potential on the grid of the amplifier tube so that the tube may be made to oscillate or rather, brought near the oscillating point, where best results are obtained in the reception of signals.
+The purpose of the potentiometer is to place the proper potential on the grid of the amplifier tube so that it may be made to oscillate or rather to be brought near the oscillating point, where best results are obtained in the reception of signals.
 Continuous wave stations may be received by turning the stabilizer knob toward the negative side of the "A" battery connection.

-Regular amplifier tubes, with 45 to 100 volts on the plate and a soft detector tube with about $22\frac{1}{2}$ volts in its plate circuit, are usually used in a receiving set of this type.
-A hard tube, however, may be used for the detector, and will be found to be less critical than the regular detector tube.
-The use of a hard tube as a detector will therefore help to keep down the number of critical adjustments necessary in a set which includes one or more stages of amplification.
-The plate voltage required for a hard tube used as a detector would be approximately the same as that required for the same tube if used in the amplifier stage.
+Regular amplifier tubes, with 45 to 100 volts on the plate and a soft detector tube with about $22\frac{1}{2}$ volts in its plate circuit, are used in a receiving set of this type.